Skip to main content

 7. Visit to our premises (video surveillance)

-If you visit our premises, we monitor the outdoor area and the car park partly by means of video systems.
-These areas are marked with the following pictogram:
+If you visit our premises, please note that we use video systems to monitor some of the outdoor area and car park.
+These areas are identified by the following pictogram:

 8. Visit to the business premises and production sites (visitor process)